OpenEvalProject/evals/manuscripts/elife-55336/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/55336/elife-55336-fig2-v2.jpg)

-**Figure 2.:** WHO6 induces allele-specific DNA cleavage of the T. delbrueckii FBA1 gene, with DNA repair by gene conversion or NHEJ.(A) Summary of the experiment.
+**Figure 2.:** (A) Summary of the experiment.
 Haploid S. cerevisiae strains, containing a non-expressed T. delbrueckii FBA1 ORF (TdFBA1-S or TdFBA1-R alleles) integrated at ADE2, were transformed multiple independent times with plasmids expressing WHO6 or WHO6-HA.
 In all transformations of strains containing the TdFBA1-S allele, the only colonies that survived expression of WHO6 were ones in which TdFBA1-S underwent DNA cleavage and repair by gene conversion or imprecise NHEJ, changing its sequence and making it resistant to further cleavage.
 (B) Gene conversion and imprecise NHEJ events in TdFBA1-S. The reference DNA sequence (uppercase) shows the 3’ end of the TdFBA1-S allele from T. delbrueckii strain CBS1146.
 Survivors 1–5 are transformants in which TdFBA1-S was cleaved by Who6 and repaired by imprecise NHEJ near position 668 (green box and triangle; survivors 1 and 2 have a 1 bp insertion, and survivors 3–5 have a 1 bp deletion, relative to the sequence TTT in the reference).
 Survivors 6–12 are transformants in which TdFBA1-S was cleaved by Who6 and partially overwritten by gene conversion with the endogenous S. cerevisiae FBA1 gene.
 Gene conversion regions are highlighted with pink backgrounds.
 The TdFBA1-R allele from T. delbrueckii strain L09, which is the natural host of WHO6, is also shown; this allele acquired no sequence changes among 10 independent pWHO6 transformants examined.
 A putative Who6 recognition site (yellow) and cleavage site with 4 bp 3’ overhang (underlined) are marked.
 Survivors 10 and 11 are from transformations with pWHO6-HA; all other survivors are from transformations with pWHO6.
 The complete TdFBA1 gene was sequenced from all transformants but only positions 616 to 975 are shown; there were no changes outside this region.

 Our experiment is similar to one carried out by Moore and Haber (1996) who overexpressed HO so that it continually cleaved the MAT locus in haploid S. cerevisiae cells that had no HML/HMR loci.
 They found that the only cells that survived HO overexpression were ones in which inaccurate DNA repair ligated the chromosome back together but modified the target site sequence in such a way that HO could no longer cleave it, because chromosomes with accurate repairs were re-cleaved by HO.
 Similarly, in our experiment, the only haploid S. cerevisiae cells containing TdFBA1-S that survived overexpression of Who6 were ones in which the TdFBA1-S sequence became modified, either by gene conversion or by imprecise non-homologous end joining (NHEJ) (Figure 2A).